 Anyone can make a mistake.
 They’re part of everyday life.
 Financial mistakes, however, can lead to problems for years to come if not corrected soon.

-After talking to financial experts and others who have either experienced or seen other people make the worst financial mistakes of their lives, we compiled the following list of 25 of them.
-Many are common after graduating from college and starting a financial life on your own, but they can still happen to anyone at any age.
+After talking to financial experts and others who have either experienced or seen other people make the worst financial mistakes of their lives; we compiled the following list of 25 of them.
+Many are common after graduating from college and starting a financial life on your own.
+They can still happen to anyone at any age.